 - To request towing or other assistance when a vehicle stops working, has a flat tire or runs out of fuel

-Call boxes in San Bernardino County operate on a digital cellular signal.
+Call boxes in San Bernardino County operate on a digital cellular or satellite signal.
 Because each call box is equipped with a large antenna, and is powered by solar energy, the boxes have a reliable power source and can pick up a cellular signal in areas where consumer cell phones cannot get a signal.

 - When an operator answers, he/she will ask you a series of questions.